rcristian/CRDTIntro/README.md

 Conflicts are possible! (deal with it manually, or LWW...)

+*Semantic Resolution* - the business logic knows how to deal with conflicts, delegate to it to arbitrate.

+Safest: stop the world! but - it's hard and makes things really slow.

 Consistency needs formal proof - it's something that you need to 'rely on', not 'take care of it later'.
 You just can't debug 1000 threads and live for a while on coke and pizza.

-Safest: stop the world! but - it's hard and makes things really slow.

 ## CRDTs - what's that?